Skeletal Structures in Organic Chemistry

 Skeletal diagrams offer several advantages for HSC Chemistry students:

-- Clarity: Skeletal diagrams emphasize the carbon backbone and functional groups, allowing for easier identification of key structural features.
+Clarity: Skeletal diagrams emphasise the carbon backbone and functional groups, allowing for easier identification of key structural features.

 As an HSC Chemistry student, you will often need to draw skeletal diagrams.
 Here are some tips for creating accurate representations: